Narayana Ramachandran

-Narayana Ramachandran is an Indian squash administrator & Triathlon Administrator who served as the President of WSF (World Squash Federation).
+Narayana Ramachandran is an Indian squash administrator and Triathlon Administrator who served as the President of WSF (World Squash Federation).
 He was elected on 2008, succeeding Jahangir Khan of Pakistan.

-He also served as 12th President of Indian Olympic Association (IOA) from 9 February 2014 to 14 December 2017.
-He is the brother of the former Chairman of BCCI and ICC, N Srinivasan.
+He also served as 12th president of Indian Olympic Association (IOA) from 9 February 2014 to 14 December 2017.
+He is the brother of the former chairman of BCCI and ICC, N Srinivasan.